hardingnj/INDA_h3bionet/Instructions.md

 Now we need to reshape the data.
 We use the `reshape2` package, which you will need to install.

-`gt <- acast(f, POS ~ SAMPLE, value.var="GT")`
+`gt <- acast(f, POS ~ SAMPLE, value.var="GT", fill="./.")`

 This object is your genotype matrix.
 We can use this to calculate distances between samples.

 Tasks:

 - how many variants in each sample are missing?
 Plot a histogram.
 - write a function that takes two genotype vectors and counts the number of differences between them.
+Divide the result by the number of SNPs to give us a value between 0 and 1.
+- what about missing values?
+How shall we compare a missing value to a non missing value?
+- create a distance matrix using the `matrix` function.
+It should have rows and columns equal to the number of samples.
+Each cell [row i, column j] will contain the distance between sample i and sample j.
+What will the values be of the diagonal?
+- create a loop that fills in each value of your distance matrix.